jupyterhub/jupyterhub-deploy-docker/README.md

 ## Spawner: Prepare the Jupyter Notebook Image

-You can configure JupyterHub to spawn Notebook servers from any Docker image, as long as the image's `ENTRYPOINT` and/or `CMD` starts a single-user instance of Jupyter Notebook server that is compatible with JupyterHub.
+You can configure JupyterHub to spawn Notebook servers from any Docker image.
 To specify which Notebook image to spawn for users, you set the value of the
 `DOCKER_NOTEBOOK_IMAGE` environment variable to the desired container image.
 You can set this variable in the `.env` file, or alternatively, you can override the value in this file by setting `DOCKER_NOTEBOOK_IMAGE` in the environment where you launch JupyterHub.

+We will extend this image, install nbgrader and copy some other files in the image necessary for nbgrader to function.
+Refer [singleuser/Dockerfile](singleuser/Dockerfile)

 Whether you build a custom Notebook image or pull an image from a public or private Docker registry, the image must reside on the host.